albx79/uncharted-void/UnchartedVoid_Rules.md

 ### 3.1.
 Deck Preparation
 - Each player selects a faction and constructs:
-  - their main deck (50 cards, which may include up to two factions and non-aligned cards),
+  - their main deck (50+ cards, which may include up to two factions and non-aligned cards),
-  - their location deck (20 cards),
+  - their location deck (20+ cards),
-  - and their seeded manufacts (10 cards).
+  - and their seeded manufacts (exactly 10 cards).

 ### 3.2.
 Manufacts & Space Line
 - Place your seeded manufacts face down, horizontally, so as to create a line.
 This is the space line, and each manufact is at an uncharted location